Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

 We consider DudeNet\cite{tian2021designing}, an upgrading of DnCNN as the baseline CNN for the synthetic color noisy image denoising and real camera image denoising experiment.
 We build a new network DudeNeXt by replacing every plain hidden $3\times 3$ CNN layer in DudeNet with the bottleneck block shown in Fig. \ref{fig:shearfilter}(b).
-We further denote "DudeNeXt-k5-WMCG-nb9" as the network created by replacing the hidden $3\times 3$ convolution layer in DudeNeXt with WMCG-CNN of the $5\times 5$ FB basis size and each convolutional filter decomposed by $9$ basis.
+We further denote "DudeNeXt-k5-WMCG" as the network created by replacing the hidden $3\times 3$ convolution layer in DudeNeXt with WMCG-CNN of the $5\times 5$ FB basis size and each convolutional filter decomposed by $9$ bases.
 We follow the same training strategy as in \cite{tian2021designing}.
-We use Adam optimizer with an initial learning rate of $1.0\times 10^{-3}$ and a batch size of 128.
+We use the Adam optimizer with an initial learning rate of $1.0\times 10^{-3}$ and a batch size of 128.
 The networks are trained for 70 epochs.
-During the 70 epochs of training, the learning rate decreases exponentially from $1.0\times 10^{-3}$ to $1.0\times 10^{-5}$.We compare our methods with two conventional denoising algorithms CBM3D \cite{dabov2007image}, TID\cite{luo2015adaptive}, as well as three deep learning methods DnCNN\cite{zhang2017beyond}, DudeNet\cite{tian2021designing}, and MWDCNN\cite{tian2023multi}.
+During the 70 epochs of training, the learning rate decreases exponentially from $1.0\times 10^{-3}$ to $1.0\times 10^{-5}$.
+On the synthetic color noisy dataset, we compare our methods with two conventional denoising algorithms, CBM3D \cite{dabov2007image}, TID\cite{luo2015adaptive}, as well as three deep learning methods DnCNN\cite{zhang2017beyond}, DudeNet\cite{tian2021designing}, and MWDCNN\cite{tian2023multi}.
+On the real noisy image set CC, we additionally include two transformer-inspired networks for comparison, i.e., Restormer\cite{zamir2022restormer} and NAFNet-width64\cite{chen2022simple}.
+For a fair comparison, we keep using the same training set, batch size, and epoch number.
+For parameter stabilization, these two networks use their best optimizer setting, respectively.
+Specifically, as in \cite{zamir2022restormer}, Restormer uses the AdamW optimizer with an initial learning rate of 3e-4, betas of (0.9, 0.999), weight decay of 1e-4, and the cosine annealing learning rate scheduler.
+As in \cite{chen2022simple}, NAFNet uses AdamW optimizer with an initial learning rate of 1e-3, betas of (0.9, 0.9), weight decay of 0, and the cosine annealing learning rate scheduler.

-Table \ref{tab:colornoisysim} shows the average PSNR results on the public CBSD68 and Kodak24 color image datasets.
-Table \ref{tab:real_noisy} shows the PSNR results on the public CC dataset.
-On both synthetic and real-world color image denoising experiments, generally, the proposed networks achieve superior performance with respect to the average PSNR.